 What are the different types of hedging language?

-This is the second of three lessons about Hedging Language.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Hedging Language.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce both general and academic hedging language